 With multiple recurrences, the herpes simplex virus can lead to significant visual impairment, which can be permanent.

-To diagnose a herpes simplex infection, a doctor examines the eye with a slit lamp (an instrument that enables doctors to examine the eye under high magnification).
+To diagnose a herpes simplex infection, a doctor examines the eye with a slit lamp What Is a Slit Lamp? (an instrument that enables doctors to examine the eye under high magnification).
 During the examination, the doctor may put drops in the eyes that contain a yellow-green dye called fluorescein.
 The fluorescein dye temporarily stains the damage in the cornea a bright green, making it possible for the doctor to see a damaged area that is not otherwise visible.

 Sometimes, the doctor may swab the infected area to identify the virus (viral culture).